 Once you pair this XLR microphone with a powerful microphone preamp, and start working on the lows, mids, and highs, you'll be able to find this microphone's true potential.
 Similar to the Shure we've mentioned, we're able to make this podcasting microphone work great for recording music, and it could even work in a live setting, thanks to its unidirectional cardioid pattern.

 The sound quality, durability, and weight of this affordable dynamic microphone easily meets the standards of a $350+ mic.
 Next we're going to explore if this podcasting mic can be used for anything else.

 What this dynamic microphone is good for may seem self-explanatory, being built for podcasting, but we would expand that to say it's great for any voice work.

 The well-balanced sound that you get from the Rode PodMic, with the wide-range frequency response that we don't always see in dynamics, make this microphone perfect for anything from speaking to rapping, and perhaps even rock vocals.

 The audio from this microphone is extremely crisp, and it has a few features to ensure top quality.
-The first is an internal pop-fiilter, which will block out your plosives, like the sound made from your P's & B's.
-They also include an internal shockmounting system to reduce vibrations, though it's not perfect.
-Internal shock mounting often works best for handheld microphones as opposed to desktop or standed microphones.
+The first is an internal pop-filter, which will block out your plosives, like the sound made from your P's & B's.
+They also include an internal shock mounting system to reduce vibrations, though it's not perfect.
+Internal shock mounting often works best for handheld microphones as opposed to desktop or stood microphones.